Registration Details

 The Freshman Division is for 9th graders only.

-An athlete who is older than 19 years old by June 2025 will not be eligible to compete in this meet.
+An athlete who is 20 years old or older by June 2026 will not be eligible to compete in this meet.

 Meet management reserves the right to close registration at any time if entry limits are reached or capacity concerns arise.